Code of Conduct

 See also the Disorderly Conduct policy within the Student Code of Conduct.

-Banners.
 For purposes of this policy, Banners are any physical cloth or material containing images, designs and/or words or other alphanumeric characters.
-Banners may only be displayed on Clothier Hall’s facade facing Parrish Beach, in Cosby Courtyard, or in the designated areas within Sharples Commons and Dining Center, upon prior written approval by the Office of Student Engagement.
+Banners may only be displayed on Clothier Hall’s facade facing Parrish Beach, in Cosby Courtyard, or in the designated areas within Sharples Commons and Dining Center (banner strip on the wall adjacent to the bathroom bulletin boards in the Tornquist Family Lounge - OSE Lounge), upon prior written approval by the Office of Student Engagement.
 Banners displayed without appropriate prior authorization or displayed in any unauthorized location, including on or in other College buildings, will be removed.
-The standard maximum duration for banner display is one (1) week; groups and student organizations are limited to one (1) banner reservation per month.
+The standard maximum duration for banner display is one (1) week; groups and student organizations may be limited to one (1) banner reservation per month, depending on requests.
 Priority is given to student organizations or community-wide events and staff initiatives (e.g., Winter Formal, Large-Scale Event, etc.).

 Requests for banner space must be made to the Office of Student Engagement five (5) business days in advance of the requested starting display date.
 All banners must be reviewed by the Office of Student Engagement prior to installation.
 Students acknowledge that a banner is at risk of being stolen, and the College is not responsible for such loss or damage.
 External advertisements and solicitations of a commercial nature are prohibited.